 Dry curing of meat changed from salt only to a mixture of salt and saltpeter, liberally rubbed over the meat.
 As it migrates into the meat, water and blood are extracted and drained off.
 The meat is usually laid skin down and all exposed meat are plastered with a mixture of salt and saltpeter.
 Pork bellies would cure in approximately 14 days.
 (3) (Hui, Y. H., 2012: 540)

 The addition of sugar which favours the reduction of nitrate to the active agent nitrite became common practice during the 19th century.”
 (Lauer K. 1991.)
 At first, it was added to reduce the saltiness of the meat and make it generally more palatable.
 Curers soon discovered that when sugar is added, the meat cures faster and the colour development is better.

-Science later revealed that the sugars contributes to “maintaining acid and reducing conditions favorable” for the formation of nitric oxide.”
+Science later revealed that the sugars contribute to “maintaining acid and reducing conditions favourable” for the formation of nitric oxide.”
 (Kraybill, H. R..
 2009) “Under certain conditions reducing sugars are more effective than nonreducing sugars, but this difference is not due to the reducing sugar itself.
 The exact mechanism of the action of the sugars is not known.
-It may be dependent upon their utilization by microorganisms or the enzymatic systems of the meat tissues.”
+It may be dependent upon their utilisation by microorganisms or the enzymatic systems of the meat tissues.”
 (Kraybill, H. R..
 2009)

 He wrote an important article in 1921, Substitutes for Sucrose in Cured Meats.
 Writing at this time, this formidable meat scientist is ideally placed to comment on the use of sugar in meat curing in the 1800’s since the basis of its use would have been rooted in history.